timokoesters/conduit/docs/deploy/docker.md

 With the service `well-known` we use a single `nginx` container that will serve those two files.

-So...step by step:
+So... step by step:

 1. Copy [`docker-compose.traefik.yml`](docker-compose.traefik.yml) and [`docker-compose.override.traefik.yml`](docker-compose.override.traefik.yml) from the repository and remove `.traefik` from the filenames.
 2. Open both files and modify/adjust them to your needs.
 Meaning, change the `CONDUIT_SERVER_NAME` and the volume host mappings according to your needs.
-3. Create the `conduit.toml` config file, an example can be found [here](../conduit-example.toml), or set `CONDUIT_CONFIG=""` and configure Conduit per env vars.
+3. Configure Conduit per env vars.
 4. Uncomment the `element-web` service if you want to host your own Element Web Client and create a `element_config.json`.
 5. Create the files needed by the `well-known` service.